 Karen Stern, an associate professor of history at Brooklyn College, has spent the past several years exploring writings and drawings that have been found on the walls of ancient sites in Israel and other places in the Mideast, Europe and North Africa.
-Her new book, Writing on the Wall: Graffiti and the Forgotten Jews of Antiquity, reveals new clues about the lives of ordinary Jews nearly 2,000 years ago.
+In a recent interview, she talked about her new book, Writing on the Wall: Graffiti and the Forgotten Jews of Antiquity, and the new clues it reveals about the lives of ordinary Jews nearly 2,000 years ago.

 Where does this adventure begin?